 - Once the biryani is done, allow it to rest for 15 minutes.

-- Then carefully dish out, Mutton Biryani is ready to serve with raita of your choice.
+- Carefully dish it out.
+Mutton Biryani is ready to serve with raita of your choice.

 - I have made mutton biryani masala in a pot, but you can make it in pressure cooker as well.
 Pressure cooking will save the time.

-- If you are making mutton biryani masala in pressure cooker, then do not add too much water as it will make watery masala base for the biryani
+- If you are making mutton biryani masala in pressure cooker, then do not add too much water as it will make watery masala base for the biryani.
+3/4 to 1cup of water is good enough to pressure cook the mutton.
+Pressure cook it for 2-3 whistles only.
+Mutton will further be cooking with rice.